-With analytic phonics, children are taught to recognise whole words by sight and later to break down the word into the smaller units of sound.
+With analytic phonics, children are taught to recognise whole words by sight, and later to break down the word into the smaller units of sound.

 In contrast, synthetic phonics is a more accelerated form of phonics.
 Children are taught letter sounds even before they are introduced to books, before they learn to read and prior to starting school.

-They learn the sounds of the letters in their smaller units and then learn to put them together, or synthesise them, as it were, hence the name “synthetic” phonics.
+They learn the sounds of the letters in their smaller units, and then learn to put them together, or synthesise them, as it were, hence the name “synthetic” phonics.
 For example, they first learn the sounds 'c', 'a', and 't' before the letters are put together to form the word 'cat'.

 At Reading Eggs our focus is on helping kids learn to read, with scientifically proven methods created by our skilled educators.
-Our programs aim to foster a love of reading through phonics instruction, starting with Reading Eggs (ages 3–7) and delving deeper into this area with Fast Phonics (ages 5–10).
+Our programmes aim to foster a love of reading through phonics instruction, starting with Reading Eggs (ages 3–7) and delving deeper into this area with Fast Phonics (ages 5–10).

-Each letter of the alphabet is featured in its own lesson and lessons build on one another systematically, so that after just nine lessons, children are able to read their first book.
+Each letter of the alphabet is featured in its own lesson, and lessons build on one another systematically, so that after just nine lessons, children are able to read their first book.

 In the first 60 lessons of Reading Eggs, all the books are highly decodable, using words that have been introduced and reinforced by the lessons.
-The program responds to readers at their level of ability, making it possible for children to consistently read at their level, which is the most beneficial for their learning.
+The programme responds to readers at their level of ability, making it possible for children to consistently read at their level, which is the most beneficial for their learning.

 If the lessons are too easy, children lose interest; if they are too hard, children lose motivation.
-But pitch a lesson right at a child's level, interest and motivation is maintained and reading comprehension grows along with reading success.
+But pitch a lesson right at a child's level, interest and motivation is maintained, and reading comprehension grows along with reading success.

-Fast Phonics helps accelerate children's skills with sequenced lessons, videos, activities and decodable books.
+Fast Phonics helps accelerate children's skills with sequenced lessons, videos, activities, and decodable books.
 Eggsplorers will love the 20 vibrant levels in Fast Phonics, which are presented as Mountain Peaks with funny characters.